Sinclair Inn: Architecture

-Built between 1808 and 1810, the Sinclair Inn is the only surviving Acadian structure in the Annapolis Royal region from before the Great Upheaval.
+Built between 1708 and 1710, the Sinclair Inn is one of the two only surviving Acadian structures in the Annapolis Royal region from before the Great Upheaval.

 The foundation of part of the Skene house is located on a crawl space with mortared fieldstone walls.
 The section of the Soullard house rests on a wooden base laid directly on the ground.
 The floor is made up of wide, axe-cut beams.
 The framework of the hotel is half-timbered with discharges.
 The whole structure is held together by mortise and tenon joints consolidated with wooden pins.
 The walls of the Soullard house have no infill.
 The walls of the Skene house are filled with wattle and daub.
 On the outside, the half-timbering was covered with wooden planks up to 53 cm wide.
 The structure was covered with a wood cladding.
 By incorporating two buildings, the inn blends Acadian architecture techniques with English vernacular styles.

 The sash windows have 8 panes in the lower section and 12 in the upper section, which is characteristic of Georgian architecture.
 The transoms and gable windows have an ellipsoidal shape, a style that is quite common in the late Georgian period.
 The shape of the transoms has become the logo of the Annapolis Heritage Society.

 On the interior walls of the cob section, a thin layer of clay or mud was added to give the smoothest possible finish.
 This finishing is often covered with wallpaper or paint.
 From the early eighteenth century onwards, plaster was laid on laths as a more effective method of reducing the amount of cold air entering the building.
 The ceiling was covered with wooden laths painted white.